-	Western works with the International Student Exchange Program (ISEP) to make study abroad available and affordable for all students.
-The ISEP network, made up of 320 higher education institutions in the U.S. and around the world, makes it possible for Western students to pay the WCSU tuition, room, and board costs in order to study at universities in Europe, Africa, the Middle East, Asia, as well as Central and South America.
+Western Connecticut State University works with the International Student Exchange Program (ISEP) to make study abroad available and affordable for all students.
+The ISEP network, made up of 320 higher education institutions in the U.S. and around the world, makes it possible for WCSU students to pay the WCSU tuition, room, and board costs in order to study at universities in Europe, Africa, the Middle East, Asia, as well as Central and South America.

 There are two programs from which students may choose: ISEP Exchange and ISEP-Direct.
 The ISEP Exchange Program is a one-for-one exchange: for every student that Western sends abroad, the university accepts one incoming international student.
 The ISEP-Direct Program facilitates direct admission to those international universities in the ISEP network that are in high demand, and yet have a limited number of ISEP Exchange places.
 Under the ISEP-Direct Program, the student pays the fees of the host university.
 However with both programs – Exchange and Direct – any financial aid the student is receiving will be applied to their ISEP semester.